ahnafalfariza/scavene/retriever.md

 ### The RAG Process

-1. **Knowledge Base Creation**: We maintain a database of known vulnerabilities, security best practices, and common issues in Near smart contracts.
+1. **Knowledge Base Creation**: We maintain a database of known vulnerabilities, security best practices, and common issues in Near smart contracts, integrated from [BlockSec's Rustle detector repository](https://github.com/blocksecteam/rustle?tab=readme-ov-file#detectors).
 This database is stored in [this file](/vulnerabilities/list_vulnerabilities.csv)

 Sample of the knowledge base: